 Jessica’s Organic Farm has been growing a sustainable Sarasota through organic agriculture since 1979.
 We are one of the original organic growers in Florida, offering the best organic selection in Sarasota.
 We believe it's important to give back to the community.
 We donate produce to the local food bank, and starter plants to public schools.
 On the weekend, our farm and market is open to the public, and you can see one of Florida's premiere organic farms in action.

-Whether grown in our own fields or imported from other farms, the food sold at Jessica's is 100% Certified Organic.
+Whether grown in our own fields or imported from other farms, the food sold at Jessica's is either 100% Certified Organic or known to be grown using organic methods.
 There are no genetically modified organisms, pesticides, or synthetic fertilizers in our organic produce, and no antibiotics or hormones in the dairy we sell.
 We offer local, grass-fed raw milk from Myakka City, and eggs from Amish pasture-raised hens.

 On our market days, Friday, Saturday & Sunday, produce is harvested continuously right before your eyes, and is available for sale within hours, or even minutes of being picked.
 Because it hasn’t spent days in transit and commercial coolers, our farm-fresh produce will last up to two weeks in your fridge!
 This is the definition of farm-to-table.